paulmreese/Pico_NeoPixel_Animations/README.md

 ````
 npStrip.test_loop();
 ````

-## Building examples
-The examples that work are `simple`, `strandtest_wheels` and .... for the owner of the Maker PI PICO board of Cytron the example `onboard_cytron` that gives a nice colorful show on the built in NeoPixel (a strand of length 1 on PIN 28).

 ## Library documentation
 This section needs to be improved to include a general description of the types of functions offered by the library, as well as the specific functions that are available as animations.